cal-cs184-student/sp22-project-webpages-kevintli/proj1/index.md

 ## Task 2: Antialiasing by Supersampling (20 pts)

 Q1: Supersampling is an anti-aliasing technique that approximates a 1-pixel box filter.
+It does this by sampling `sample_rate` points within each pixel in screen space, and averaging together their color values.
 As we increase our sampling rate, we reduce the effects of aliasing like jagged edges and other rendering artifacts.

 We made the following changes to the rasterization process:
-Resize our sample buffer and frame buffer to `width * height * sample_rate`.
+- Resize our sample buffer and frame buffer to width * height * sample_rate.
-Now, whenever we access the sample buffer or frame buffer, multiply the index by `sqrt(sample_rate)`.
+- Now, whenever we access the sample buffer or frame buffer, multiply the index by `sqrt(sample_rate)`.
-In `rasterize_triangle`, translate the coordinates of our triangle’s input vertices into supersampled coordinates by multiplying each value by `sqrt(sample_rate)`.
+- In `rasterize_triangle`, translate the coordinates of our triangle’s input vertices into supersampled coordinates by multiplying each value by `sqrt(sample_rate)`.
-In `resolve_to_framebuffer`, we take NxN samples from each pixel and compute the average RGB values to get our average color.
+- In `resolve_to_framebuffer`, we take sample_rate samples from the sample buffer for each corresponding pixel in the frame buffer, and compute the average RGB values to get our average color.
 We then fill the corresponding entry in the frame buffer.

 Q2: Side-by-side examples from `basic/test4.svg` are shown below.
 - The leftmost image has a sampling rate of 1.
 This image contains the most “jaggies” and no smoothing since a pixel’s color is either present or not present.
 This decision depends on whether the center point is in the triangle.
 - The middle image has a sampling rate of 4.
 This image contains some rugged edges and some smoothing since a pixel’s color varies based on how many of the 4x4=16 samples are inside the triangle.
 - The rightmost image has a sampling rate of 16.
 This image contains almost no “jaggies'' and appears to be the most smooth since a pixel’s color varies based on how many of the 16x16=256 samples are inside the triangle.
 This calculation is much more dense and accurate for each pixel.

 |    1x1    | 4x4 | 16x16     |
 | ![task 2-1](/images/Task-2-1.png)      | ![task 2-4](/images/Task-2-4.png)        | ![task 2-1](/images/Task-2-16.png)    |